bluekvirus/Stage.js/HOWTO.md

 Pass just an effect name as a string to the configure if you don't need more tweak on the effect options.
 For more information regarding the effect options, please go to [jQuery.Effect](http://jqueryui.com/effect/).

 #####Actions
 Actions are click-ables marked by `action=""` attribute in your view template.
 The original way of registering events and listeners introduced by *Backbone.View* are flexible but tedious and repetitive.
-We offer you *Action Tags* instead to speed things up when implementing user interactions.
+We offer you the *Action Tags for speeding things up.

 Any *Marionette.xView* can have its actions configure block activated like this (2 easy steps):
 ```